1. THEY ARE LOVED, LOVABLE AND LOVING

 We sometimes withhold our attention and approval from our kids when they don’t do what we want them to do, believing that making them feel guilty will make them better people.
 It’s not true.

 Instead, it makes them fearful of not being able to get what they need in life.
 And three things happen.
 They feel compelled to replace what they want with what others want, in order to get the attention and approval they need.
 They make others’ opinions more important than what they think and feel about themselves.
 And they develop fear-based self-talk that says: “I’m not good enough.
-I don’t deserve all the good that others have.
+I don’t deserve all the good stuff others have.
 I’m afraid.”

 My son took part in a Napoleon Hill Mastermind Group, and his first assignment was to successfully precipitate something within a week.
 So he decided to precipitate $5.
 Toward the end of the week, the money hadn’t shown up.
 So Ron said to him, “Let’s take a walk.”
 And as they walked down our street, my son found a $5 bill on the ground, but only after Ron got him to walk past it four times.